ozhakhushi/Cat-Sanctuary/README.md

 Story:

-A Person looking for a new job to get away from home finally gets a job at a cat sanctuary.
+A person who is desperate to get away from home finally gets a job at a cat sanctuary.
 The Cat sanctuary hides its dark past behind the dark veil of night.
 Strange Events occur as the night arrives.
-Now, it is up to you to save the cats by destroying the cursed demon that haunts that sanctuary by collecting the leftover body parts of the previous care taker and by burying them in the town graveyard.
+Now, it is up to you to save the cats by destroying the cursed demon that haunts the sanctuary by collecting the leftover body parts of the previous care taker and by burying them in the town graveyard.

 Step into the paws of an unnamed investigator, drawn to the unsettling silence of a once-thriving cat sanctuary.
-What begins as curiosity quickly descends into terror as you discover the grounds are haunted by a vengeful entity.
-Your survival hinges on a desperate quest:
+What begins as curiosity quickly descends into terror as you discover the grounds are haunted by a grudge-bearing entity.
+Your survival depends on a desperate quest:

-- **Explore** the chilling, atmospheric environment.
+- **Explore** the chilling atmosphere.
 - **Locate** the cursed, fragmented remains of the former caretaker.
 - **Evade** cunning demonic traps and terrifying jumpscares.
-- **Uncover** the dark secrets to escape the nightmare.
+- **Uncover** the dark secrets of the sanctuary.

 Ready to face your fears?
 Play "Cat Sanctuary" directly on [**itch.io**](https://rawal-sky.itch.io/cat-sanctuary).